jeff-burns/beer-cooler-app/README.md

 ### To Run

-create-react-app <directory-name>
+* create-react-app <directory-name>
-git clone the repo into this directory npm install
+* git clone the repo into this directory

-#### CLI
+* npm install

-npm start
+* npm start